 Here is the current state of my kids’ clothes minimalist experiment taken among my Younger Son clothes for seven days.
 His pieces of clothing are simple, basic, so it’s easy and fast to pick outfits and the experiment really almost discards the what to wear? decision-making.

-All TOPS in my toddler boy’s capsule wardrobe
+All TOPS in our toddler boy’s capsule wardrobe

 Total: 22 items.